About

 - Solving mathematical research problems with AI assistance

-- Formalization of mathematical research, especially as it is relevant for machine learning
+- Formalization and verification workflows for research, e.g., formalizing proofs in Lean or other proof assistants, especially as it is relevant for machine learning

 - Automation of iterative loops